Health Matters 2017 Program

 What’s the right diet for you?
-More importantly, what’s going to motivate you to pursue it?
+More importantly, what’s going to motivate you to follow it?
 Dr. Gardner will share the keys to acting on the latest nutrition advice, explore the benefits of different food patterns, and debunk healthy-eating myths.
-He’ll also be recruiting participants for “WELL for Life,” Stanford’s new citizen science effort to improve lifestyle behaviors and health.
+He’ll also be recruiting participants for “WELL for Life,” Stanford’s new scientific crowdsourcing effort to improve lifestyle behaviors and health.

 How Heart Doctors Stay Heart Healthy